Kaltsoon/nosql/material/3-mongo-operations.md

 # Database operations in MongoDB

 In the third section of the course we learn the basic database operation in the MongoDB database management system.
-During this section your will learn how to perform database operations in the MongoDB database.
+During this section your will learn how to perform database operations in the MongoDB database and how to implement relationships between collections.

 ## CRUD operations